TERREMEMBER/znbase/docs/content/latest/secure/authentication/password-authentication.md

 ### SCRAM-SHA-256

 The SCRAM-SHA-256 method (`scram-sh-256`) performs SCRAM-SHA-256 authentication, as described in [RFC 7677](https://tools.ietf.org/html/rfc7677).
-This challenge-response scheme prevents password sniffing on untrusted connections and supports storing passwords on YugabyteDB clusters in the most secure cryptographically hashed form available.
+This challenge-response scheme prevents password sniffing on untrusted connections and supports storing passwords on ZNbaseDB clusters in the most secure cryptographically hashed form available.
 The SCRAM-SHA-256 method implemented here is explained in further detail in [SASL Authentication (PostgreSQL documentation)](https://www.postgresql.org/docs/11/sasl-authentication.html).
 This is the most secure password authentication available and is supported by most of the [client drivers for the YSQL API](../../../reference/drivers/ysql-client-drivers).

 - Allows for two parties to verify they both know a secret without exchanging the secret.
 - SCRAM-SHA-256 encryption uses the [SASL authentication mechanism flow](https://www.postgresql.org/docs/11/sasl-authentication.html) to limit security risks from brute force attacks and sniffing.